redfoxofwealden/oxnead-pub-quiz/README.md

 ## Design

 It is a game where the player has to answer all ten questions within sixty seconds.
 The game asks ten questins in random order, with each question being asked only once per gaming session.
 The user reponds to each question by tapping on one of the four buttons.
 Each of the 4 buttons display a possible answer in random order.
 The background colour goes green when the user selects the correct answer, red if the answer is wrong.
 After all the questions have been asked, a form will be displayed showing the score.
-A congratulatory message will be displayed if all questions have been correctly.
+A congratulatory message will be displayed if all the questions have been correctly.
 A \'Times Up!\' message will be displayed if the time has elapsed and the user has not answered all the questions.
 The user at any time can stop the game by tapping \'Reset\' and this will take it back to the home page.

+### Detects whether javascript is supported on the browser

+The first thing the website does is detect whether the browser supports javascript.
+If it does the form is display.
+Otherwise a no javascript support error message is displayed and does nothing afterwards.

 ## Features

 ### Home page

 The Oxnead Pub Quiz features a Instructions, which also serves as a home page.
+This is also the page that the site returns to after the user taps or clicks on Reset button.

 ![Home page](readme/home-page.png)

 At the end of the game one of the three pages will be displayed depending on the score achieved.

+If the user all the questions and gets one or more within the time limit it displays the score as shown below.

 ![score page](readme/quiz-score-result.png)